medined/medined.github.io/_posts/2020-07-11-kubebench-remediations.md

 Kube-bench has this as a manual check.
 Therefore it will always fail.
 However, Encryption at Rest is supported at shown by https://medined.github.io/kubernetes/kubespray/encryption/ansible/add-aws-encryption-provider-to-kubespray/.
 There is a manual proof process which can be automated if needed.

 ```
-JUSTIFICATION of FAIL
+JUSTIFICATION of FAIL (MANUAL)
 ```

 * 1.2.35 Ensure that the API Server only makes use of Strong Cryptographic Ciphers

 Kube-bench is checking for a more permissive list of ciphers.
 Its check has no flexibility.
+However, the Ansible playbook will restrict the set as shown below.
+A security expert should verify the list of cipher suites is correct.

 ```
 JUSTIFICATION of FAIL (MANUAL)